Ready to explore the past? There’s no time like the present.

-The exhibition galleries will be open Tuesday-Friday, from noon to 4 pm.
+The exhibition galleries are open Tuesday-Friday, from noon to 4 pm.
 Appointments are not required, but visitors must sign in with our staff in the lobby when they arrive so we can manage entry into the galleries and ensure social distancing.
-Capacity in the galleries will be limited.
+Capacity in the galleries is limited.

 What about public programs, adult education seminars, and other programming?

 For now, all programs for students, teachers, scholars, and the public will continue to be held virtually.
 View our calendar of programs to see what’s coming up next.

 Do I really have to wear a mask at all times at the library?

 A face mask is required for everyone, regardless of vaccination status.